dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

 **Base** are the reusable files(YAML files) across all environments

 ### 2. Overlays
 **Overlay** also called patches.
 These files are environment specific files.
+It also overwrites the original files.

 Kustomize will generate final customized manifest from **Base** files and **Overlay** files as shown in the below diagram.

 ![customized manifest](/images/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool/customized-manifest.png#center)

 If you want to deploy app into multiple environments i.e. dev, uat and prod.
 The common files are reside in base folder and environment specific files will reside in